rabbitstack/fibratus/docs/filters/rules.md

 # Rules

 Rules bring a set of capabilities for detecting and disrupting the adversary kill chain exploiting stealthy attacks and advanced threat models.
-Fibratus comes equipped with a decent catalog of [detection rules](https://github.com/rabbitstack/fibratus/tree/master/rules) built on top of the [MITRE ATT&CK](https://attack.mitre.org/) framework with each rule mapped to the most relevant tactics, techniques and sub-techniques.
+Fibratus comes equipped with a decent catalog of [detection rules](https://github.com/rabbitstack/fibratus/tree/master/rules) built on top of the [MITRE ATT&CK](https://attack.mitre.org/) framework with each rule mapped to the most relevant tactics, techniques, and sub-techniques.
 In a nutshell, rules are a collection of grouped filters defined in `yaml` files.
 Specifically, the following attributes describe a rule group:

 - **name** associates a meaningful name to the group such as `Suspicious network-connecting binaries`
 - **description** represents a detailed explanation of the rule group.
 - **labels** are arbitrary key/value pairs.
 As per [best practices](https://github.com/rabbitstack/fibratus/tree/master/rules#guidelines) rule design guidelines, it is highly recommended to include labels for the MITRE tactic, technique/sub-technique.
 Of course, you are free to populate the labels attribute with any other useful data.
-- **tags** unlike labels, tags represent a sequence of meaningful keywords that you may find useful for categorization purposes.
+- **tags**, unlike labels, tags represent a sequence of meaningful keywords that you may find useful for categorization purposes.
 - **enabled** specifies whether the group is active
 - **policy** determines the action that's taken on behalf of the incoming event.
 There are different types of policies: `include`,  `exclude`, and `sequence.`.
 Include policy filters the event if one of the filters in the group matches, even though this behavior can be tweaked by setting the `relation` attribute.
 On the other hand, the exclude policy drops the event when a match occurs in the group.
 Sequence policy deserves a [dedicated section](/filters/rules?id=stateful-behaviour).
 In a nutshell, sequence policy permit stateful event tracking which is the foundation of detections that can assert an ordered sequence of events sharing certain properties.